Energy suppliers Avro and Green cease trading due to gas price surge

 Sharply rising demand as the world has emerged from the pandemic has combined with a host of factors restricting supply.

-An unusually cold winter left stocks low and a lack of wind has meant the UK relied more on gas than in previous years.
-Russia has provided less gas to Europe in a move that many believe is designed to exert its power over EU countries blocking the opening of the long-awaited Nord Stream 2 pipeline.
+An unusually cold winter in Europe left stocks low while demand has been strong in Asia.
+A lack of wind has meant the UK relied more on gas than in previous years.

+Meanwhile, Russia has provided less gas to Europe in a move that many believe is designed to exert its power over EU countries blocking the opening of the long-awaited Nord Stream 2 pipeline.

+The latest energy supplier failures will add to consumers’ worries at what is an “extremely unsettling time”, said Gillian Cooper, head of energy policy for Citizens Advice.

+Supplier collapses and rocketing energy prices, combined with the looming cut to Universal Credit, are creating huge amounts of uncertainty for millions of people.

+“There are protections for energy customers in place.
+They won’t lose their supply; their credit balances are protected; and the price cap limits the cost of bills,” Ms Cooper said.

+“The government and Ofgem must also guarantee no one will lose access to the Warm Home Discount when they are moved to a different supplier.
+And customers in debt to failed suppliers should continue to have access to affordable repayment plans.”

-News of Green’s collapse came shortly after the boss of energy regulator Ofgem warned that more energy suppliers would likely be forced out of business.
+News that both Green and Avro’s had collapsed came shortly after the boss of energy regulator Ofgem warned that more energy suppliers would likely be forced out of business.

 “Have a look at the change in the gas price – it really is something that we don’t think we’ve seen before at this pace,” Jonathan Brearley told MPs on the Business, Energy and Industrial Strategy Committee.